What’s the difference if I'm assigned observation status at a hospital instead of being admitted as an inpatient?

 Higher out-of-pocket costs for hospital care aren’t the only potential drawback associated with observation status.
 Sometimes, patients who receive such care wind up needing skilled nursing facility care after the fact.
 The problem?
 Medicare won’t cover it.

-Medicare will pay for up to 20 days of skilled nursing facility care during which your out-of-pocket cost is $0.
-Beyond that point, you pay $209.50 per day for days 21 through 100 (in 2025.)
+Medicare Part A will pay for up to 20 days of skilled nursing facility care during which your out-of-pocket cost is $0.
+Beyond that point, you pay $209.50 per day for days 21 through 100 (in 2025).
 But to qualify, you must be admitted to the hospital on an inpatient basis for three consecutive days, not including your discharge day.
 If you stay in the hospital under observation, you’ll be on your own to pay for whatever skilled nursing you need.
 This applies even if, say, you spend a day in the hospital under observation but orders are then changed to inpatient status for two days before you are discharged.
 You would not have been an inpatient long enough to qualify.

 Maurie Backman has been writing professionally for well over a decade, and her coverage area runs the gamut from healthcare to personal finance to career advice.
 Much of her writing these days revolves around retirement and its various components and challenges, including healthcare, Medicare, Social Security, and money management.